Rusty Hilger: NFL career

-With the 143rd pick of the 1985 NFL Draft, Al Davis and the Los Angeles Raiders selected Rusty Hilger.
-Hilger, at the time, was the only Raider rookie quarterback to ever enter a regular season game and throw a touchdown pass.
-After two seasons as a backup to Jim Plunkett and Marc Wilson, Al Davis named Hilger as the starting quarterback for the 1987 season making him the youngest starting quarterback in Raider franchise history.
-Hilger and the Raiders opened the season 2-0 before the 1987 NFL Players Association strike halted play, and replacement players took the field.
-The Raiders would finish the 1987 season with a 5-10 record, their worst since 1963.
+In the sixth round with the 143rd overall pick of the 1985 NFL draft, Al Davis and the Los Angeles Raiders selected Rusty Hilger.
+At the time, Hilger was the only Raider rookie quarterback ever to enter a regular season game and throw a touchdown pass.
+After two seasons as a backup to Jim Plunkett and Marc Wilson, Al Davis named Hilger the starting quarterback for the 1987 season, making him the youngest quarterback in Raider franchise history.
+Hilger and the Raiders opened the season 2–0 before the 1987 NFL Players Association strike halted play, and replacement players took the field.
+The Raiders would finish the 1987 season with a 5–10 record, their worst since 1963.

 In 1988, Hilger underwent a knee surgery that changed the course of his career and led to his termination from the Raiders.
 After missing the first five games of the 1988 season, Hilger signed with the Detroit Lions despite failing his physical.
 Only six days after arriving in Detroit, Hilger was forced into action.
-Without a grasp of the playbook, Hilger managed to call plays, attempt a career-high 43 passes, and toss a touchdown in the 24-7 loss against the Chicago Bears.
-By seasons end, Hilger was named as the Lions Offensive MVP for the 1988 season.
+Without a grasp of the playbook, Hilger managed to call plays, attempt a career-high 43 passes, and toss a touchdown in the 24–7 loss against the Chicago Bears.
+By season's end, Hilger was named the Lions Offensive MVP for the 1988 season.
 In 1989, the Lions released Hilger due to his bone-on-bone knee condition.
 In 1990, Hilger teamed with former Raiders Head Coach Tom Flores and the Seattle Seahawks.
-The Seahawks released Hilger prior to the season opener and he was picked up by former Raiders Offensive Coordinator Larry Kennan and the Indianapolis Colts.
+The Seahawks released Hilger prior to the season opener, and former Raiders Offensive Coordinator Larry Kennan and the Indianapolis Colts picked him up.
 Hilger signed with the Indianapolis Colts and spent the remainder of the season with the Colts.
 At season's end, Coach Larry Kennan joined former Raider Head Coach Tom Flores in Seattle.
-Hilger remained under contract with the Colts until being released just days before the 1991 season opener.
+Hilger remained under contract with the Colts until released just days before the 1991 season opener.
 He then re-signed with the Seahawks for the 1991 and 1992 seasons.
 Chronic arthritis forced Hilger to retire after the 1992 season.